-In this Section we construct splitting solutions where the splitting takes place at a critical point of stability condition (\ref{instability1}) (when the equality holds).
-These shells {\it become} unstable at that time, and a {\it soft} splitting solution may be built, that is, a splitting solution where $\ddot{R}$ is also continuous (which is what defines the critical condition).
+In this subsection we give an explicit solution of Einstein equations where the splitting takes place at a critical point of stability condition (\ref{instability1}) (when the equality holds).
+This shell {\it becomes} unstable at that time, and a {\it soft} splitting solution may be built, that is, a splitting solution where $\ddot{R}$ is also continuous (which is what defines the critical condition).